dshhh/unchain/README.md

 ## Use

 This box is portable and built for traveling, public Wi-Fi environments, and remote work.
-It's super easy to use:
+It's easy to use:

-- You can connect wirelessly to public hotspots (see 'Repeater mode')
 - Use the switch next to the reset button to switch VPN on or off
 - Simply connect any device to the box via LAN port or Wi-Fi network and enjoy your unrestricted network
+- You can connect wirelessly to public hotspots (see 'Repeater mode')

-You can permanently disable unchain with
+You can permanently disable the process with

 ```
 /etc/init.d/sevpn disable